 Because Lulu has a background in musical theatre, she alternates between that and music.
 Among other shows, she was a swing in Arena Stage’s production of Crowns, performer in the Smithsonian’s American Songbook Program, and ensemble member in Studio Theatre’s adaptation of Passing Strange.
 She was also a featured ensemble member in the acclaimed hippie love-rock musical HAIR, both the first National tour and Broadway.
 Her off-broadway credits include: Natasha, Pierre, and the Great Comet of 1812, in which she played the role of Helene intermittently, and then returned as an ensemble member, and the acclaimed Porn musical Pretty Filthy, portraying the roles of Brown Sugar and Kelly.
 Lulu portrayed the character of Brenda in Capital Repertory’s production of Smokey Joe’s Cafe in Albany.
 With a degree in Jazz Studies, Lulu attended Michigan State University.
 Through this prestigious university, Lulu has had the opportunity to participate in Generations 2006—a biannual jazz workshop held in Frauenfeld, Switzerland.

 Lulu Fall independently released her debut EP, It’s Official in 2009, both in Washington DC and London.
 Her title track single can be found on Spotify.
 Lulu also independently released a collaborative EP, Heal: Part 1, with the LF+JT (Lulu Fall and James Theory) project in 2015.
+Lulu's latest collaborative project album, The Unpaved Road, was released in August 2017 with writing partner Kris Johnson.
+This full-length album can be found on all major music platforms ( iTunes, Spotify, CD Baby) as well as the Artist Centric Music label website (www.artistcentricmusic.com).
+The latest video single from this album, entitled "Painfully Sober", was exclusively released by AFROPUNK.
 Some of Lulu’s music performances include the Winter Music Conference in Miami, FL, Blues Alley in Washington, DC, Langnau Jazz Nights Festival in Switzerland, Jazz Re:freshed in London and Cliff Bell’s in Detroit, MI.
 Lulu was a finalist in the 4th annual Sarah Vaughan International Vocal Jazz Competition.
 Lulu won the Mid-Atlantic Song Competition (MASC) and was awarded Gold and Silver for her songs “Fight” and “No Better” in the R&B category.
-Lulu is currently back on Broadway with Natasha, Pierre, and the Great Comet of 1812.
+Lulu was most recently in Broadway production of Natasha, Pierre, and the Great Comet of 1812.